Notes on the Gospel according to Matthew, Chapter 5

 The eleventh verse is an expansion on the eighth and final Beatitude in the previous verse.
 While this verse begins with the same “blessed are” opening of the previous eight Beatitudes, it quickly varies from them in structure, shifting from the third to the second person and abandons the simple virtue to reward format.
 It is a commentary on the eighth Beatitude.
 The verses are this, are generally commentaries of the Beatitudes and an expansion of the teachings of Jesus (a.s.) and the theme of the spirit of the Law.

 The thirteenth verse is the first of a series of metaphors expanding on the Beatitudes.
 There are a wide number of references to salt in the Old Testament, presented as a sign of God’s Covenant and as a purifying agent.
 Salt had a wide number of uses in the ancient world.
 Salt was so important in this period that it was sometimes even used as currency, from which the word salary originates.
 A common Jewish expression at the time was to call the Laws, the “salt and the light” of the world.
 This makes this section an introduction to the discussion of Mosaic Law that commences after this.
 In Rabbinic literature, salt was a metaphor for wisdom.
 Salt was important as a preservative, and the most common interpretation of this verse is to see the duty of the apostles as preserving the purity of the faith, something the Christians have failed at spectacularly.
-Salt also played role in ritual purity and all sacrifices had to contain salt.
+Salt also played a role in ritual purity, and all sacrifices had to contain salt.

 The issue of salt losing its flavour is a metaphor for it losing its purity.
 Salt itself, sodium chloride, is extremely stable and cannot lose its flavour.
 This only happens when it is adulterated.
-In the same vein, the pure monotheism of the prophets was adulterated and it took the coming of the final prophet, Muhammad (s.a.w.), to address it.
+In the same vein, the pure monotheism of the prophets was adulterated, and it took the coming of the final prophet, Muhammad (s.a.w.), to address it.
 This is a very famous verse, and “salt of the earth” has become a common English idiom.

 The fourteenth verse has a fairly sudden shift of metaphor from “salt of the earth” to “city on a hill”.
 It is related to the expression, “salt and light” which was used to describe the Law.
 This verse is unparalleled elsewhere in the New Testament, but a version of it is found in the apocryphal Gospel according to Thomas.
 In the Gospel according to Thomas, the focus of the verse is on the city’s security and impregnability rather than its symbolism.
 There are many interpretations for this phrase.

 “Father in Heaven” is a favourite expression of the authors of the Gospel according to Matthew.
 It occurs twenty times.
-“Father” has its roots in the Aramaic “Robb, which is etymologically related to the Arabic, “Rabb”, which is one of the Names of Allah (s.w.t.).
+“Father” has its roots in the Aramaic “Robb”, which is etymologically related to the Arabic, “Rabb”, which is one of the Names of Allah (s.w.t.).
 In the Aramaic and Arabic, it has the connotation of The Nourisher, the Cherisher and the Sustainer.
 The translation is thus inadequate.

 Matthew 5:17-19